 The Penobscot Expedition sailed into the harbor outside of Bagaduce on July 25, 1779.
 They found an earthworks fort protected by three sloops in the harbor.
 Though the Americans seemed to have a decisive advantage, the British had more experience, a favorable geographic position and better coordination between land and sea forces.

 Revere wanted to storm the fort, but Lovell ordered a siege.
 Saltonstall refused to clear the harbor of the three British ships.
 For two weeks the militamen sat outside the fort.
-Lovell wouldn’t attack the fort until Saltonstall attacked the fleet; Saltonstall wouldn’t attack the fleet until Lovell attacked the fort.
+Lovell wouldn’t attack the fort until Saltonstall attacked the fleet, but Saltonstall wouldn’t attack the fleet until Lovell attacked the fort.

 On Aug.
 13, a British relief fleet arrived and Saltonstall ordered a retreat – up the Penobscot River.